arthurdayton116/arthurdayton116.git.io/readme.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+main branch contains deployed build code for gh pages and daCode branch has the code used to create it

 ## Available Scripts

 In the project directory, you can run:

+### `nodemon --watch src start`
+Starts with file watching on mdx

+### `npm run predeploy`
+Builds it for gh pages

+You need to change package.json - Change from - "homepage": "https://arthurdayton116.github.io" To your repo.

+### `npm run deploy`
+Pushes it to main branch

 ### `npm start`